gmailgem/gmail/README.md

 * Please ensure your account is verified
 * In [Gmail Security Settings](https://www.google.com/settings/security), enable access for less secure applications.
 * Read [this support answer re: suspicious activity](https://support.google.com/mail/answer/78754) and try things like entering a captcha.

-## Note on Patches/Pull Requests

-* Fork the project.
-* Make your feature addition or bug fix.
-* Add tests for it.
-This is important so I don't break it in a future version unintentionally.
-* Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
-* Send me a pull request.
-Bonus points for topic branches.

 ## Authors